 In 2023, graduation rates varied widely depending on the type of institution.

-Private nonprofit four-year colleges had the highest graduation rates, with 77.5% of students finishing within six years and 80.1% completing their degree within eight years.
+Private, nonprofit four-year colleges had the highest graduation rates, with 77.5% of students completing their degree within six years and 80.1% completing it within eight years.

 Public four-year universities had a solid completion rate of 67.4% over six years, which increased to 71.6% after eight years, indicating that many students take longer than six years to finish their degrees.

-On the other hand, private for-profit four-year schools had the lowest graduation rates, with just 46% of students graduating in six years, and only 49.3% finishing in eight years.
+On the other hand, private for-profit four-year schools had the lowest graduation rates, with only 46% of students graduating within six years and 49.3% finishing within eight years.
 This suggests that students in for-profit institutions may face significant challenges, such as financial difficulties or limited academic support, which hinder their ability to graduate on time.

 Here is a table displaying the College Graduation Rates by School Type: